dvrzan/ios-conf-sg-2023-demo/README.md

 ---

-Please know that this is one of the ways you can implement dynamic links in multiple ways.
-This is one of the examples.
+Please know that this is one of the ways you can implement dynamic links.
+There are different approaches you could take.

 Hope you've enjoyed my talk and happy coding!